 - Sign in to the Azure portal.

-- Choose All services in the top-left corner of the Azure portal, and then search for and select Azure AD B2C.
+- In the Azure portal, search for and select Azure AD B2C.

 - Select User flows.